 - Gene editing: Using special enzymes to cut and repair the DNA sequence.

-Environmental Treatments:
+Environmental Therapies:

 - Lifestyle changes can help reduce DNA damage and improve the DNA repair process.
 These changes include: